QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 There exists two modes for these two modes that dictate for the varying sizes of the stored word.
 There can be direct 16 bit address or 8 bit.
 The 16 bit mode should fetch from the two cells containing the parts of the 16 bit value and then have it parse through the instructions.

+Note the instructions are going to be abstracted from Some instructions that write to memory may have to be duplicated It's repetitive but I just want to specify

+`%`: Means there's a 8/16 bit version of the instruction `^`: 16 bit usage

-% : Also specifies an 8 bit / 16 bit
+The first instruction in a % instruction is the 8 bit verision the next is the 16 bit

-**Register Loading**
+**Register Load**
+* 0	NOP	NON	No instruction
+* 1/2	LDA	IMM%	Load 8/16 bit value into AC
-* 01	LDA Imm	Load the accumulator with memory operand
+* 3/4	LDA	DIR%	Load value in the addr specified by 8/16 bits to ac

-* 02	STA Imm	Store accumulator value into the address memory operand
+* 5/6	STA	IMM%	Store 8/16 bit val to addr from AC
-* 03	GTA Dir	Get the value from address and store in Accumulator
+* 7/8	GTA	IMM%	Get 8/16 bit val from addr to AC

-* 04	LDX Imm	Load the accumulator with memory operand
+* 9/10	LDX	IMM%	Load 8/16 bit value into X
+* 11/12	LDX	DIR%	Load 8/16 bit val from addr to X

-* 05	STX Dir	Store the value in X into memory address operand
+* 13/14	STX	IMM%	Store 8/16 bit val to addr from X
-* 06	GTX Dir	Get the value from address operand and store in X
+* 15/16	GTX	IMM%	Get 8/16 bit val from addr to X

-**Register Transfer**
+**Register Transfers**
-* 07	TAX	Load AC val to X reg
+* 17/18	TAX	NON%	Load AC to the X reg 8/16
-* 08	TXA	Load X val to AC reg
+* 19/20	TXA	NON%	Load X to the AC 8/16
-* 09	TSX	Load SR val to X
+* 21	TSX	NON	Load SR to X | Clears X in process
-* 10	TXS	Load X to SR reg
+* 22	TXS	NON	Load X to SR | R side of 16 bit reg is removed.

 **Stack Operations**
-* 11	PHA	Push Accumulator into memory stack and increment SR
+* 23/24	PHA	NON%	Push the 8/16 bit LVal in AC to the memory pointed by SR
-* 12	POA	Pop value in memory to accumulator and decrement SR
+* 25/26	POA	NON%	Pop the SR pointed 8/16 bit val to AC and decrement the SR

 **Arithemetic Operations**
-* 13	ADD Imm	Add AC with memory operand val
+* 27/28	ADD	IMM%	Add AC with 8/16 bit mem operand
-* 14	ADA Dir	Add AC val with val from memory address given by mem operand
+* 29/30	ADA	DIR%	Add AC with an 8/16 bit val from the addr

-* 15	SUB Imm	Sub AC val with memory operand val
+* 31/32	SUB	IMM	Sub AC with 8/16 bit mem operand
-* 16	SBA Dir	Sub AC val with value from memory address given by mem operand
+* 33/34	SBA	DIR	Sub AC with an 8/16 bit val from the addr

-* 17	INX	Increment X register
+* 35	INX	NON	Increment the X register
-* 18	DEC	Decrement X register
+* 36	DEX	NON	Decrement X register

-* 19	ADX	Add AC register with X
+* 37	ADX	NON	Add AC by X reg
-* 20	SUX	Sub AC register with X
+* 38	SUX	NON	Sub AC by X reg

-**Comparison**
-* 21	CPX	Compare X reg val to memory operand
-* 22	CPA	Compare AC reg val to memory operand
-* 23	CXA	Compare X reg val to address operand val
-* 24	CAA	Compare AC reg val to address operand val
-* 25	CLC 	Clear CM val to 0

-**Functions and jumps**
+**Branching**
+Use AC as the first comparison operand
+`AC (OP) ImmVal`

+Branch instructions are dependent on CMP
+* 39	JE	IMM^	jmp if AC == Op
+* 40	JNE	IMM^	jmp if AC != Op
+* 41	JG	IMM^	jmp if AC > Op
+* 42	JGE	IMM^	jmp if AC >= Op
+* 43	JL	IMM^	jmp if AC < Op
+* 44	JLE	IMM^	jmp if AC <= Op

-* 26	JMP	Jump to address val
+* 45	JMP	IMM^	jmp to addr
-* 27	JLC	Jump when CM flag is 1
+* 46	CMC	NON	Clear CM flag

-* 28	JMS	Jump to address as subroutine / Store current PC val in stack and increment the SR
-* 29	RET	Return from Subroutine val    / Store popped val into PC as the address to go back to
+* 47	CMP	IMM%	Use to compare the AC to the operand, and set a val in CM that allows for a jmp

+**Functions**
+* 48	CALL	IMM^	Call to an addr, push PC and then jump to operand addr
+* 49	RET	NON	Pop the stored PC to the PC and return to control flow